maxrisher/calendarthat-v2-chrome-extension/README_FOR_FIREFOX.md

 ## Notes for Firefox Reviewers

+email: test.email@gmail.com
+password: #$JMa2s4DWIZNqNbG4PW%74sb

-- The extension makes API calls to `https://calendarthat.com` for authentication and event processing
+- The extension makes API calls to `https://calendarthat.com` for authentication and event processing.
+Visit this site and use this login to get a cookie to test the full functionality of the extension.
 - User authentication is managed through browser cookies with the CalendarThat website
-- No user data is stored locally except for user preferences
 - The extension requires host permissions only for the CalendarThat domain